Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: RQ2 Experimental Validation of Curvature Impact

-To empirically validate the theoretical guarantees established in Theorem \ref{thm:submodular} and examine the limitations described in Remark \ref{rem:substitution}, we conduct controlled experiments with systematically varying utility curvature.
-Our experimental design uses message passing mechanisms to precisely control the degree of data point substitutability and consequently the curvature of the utility function.
+To empirically examine the theoretical guarantees established in Theorem \ref{thm:submodular} and the limitations described in Remark \ref{rem:substitution}, we conduct controlled experiments that systematically vary data point substitutability as a qualitative proxy for utility curvature.
+Our experimental design uses message passing mechanisms to control the degree of within-class feature similarity, which affects the substitutability structure of the learned utility.

 Our experimental setup consists of a three-class classification problem where we employ a graph-based message passing scheme that updates each point's features by aggregating information from its within-class neighbors.
-The aggregation proportion increases from $0.1$ to $1.0$, systematically controlling the curvature $c$ of the utility function.
-As visualized in Figure \ref{fig:gmm_evolution}, when the proportion is small, points maintain distinctive features, corresponding to low curvature ($c$ near $0$).
-As the proportion increases, points within each class become increasingly similar through feature averaging, leading to high curvature ($c$ approaching $1$).
+The aggregation proportion increases from $0.0$ to $1.0$, systematically increasing substitutability, our proxy for curvature.
+When the proportion is small, points maintain distinctive features, corresponding to low substitutability.
+As the proportion increases, points within each class become increasingly similar through feature averaging, leading to high substitutability.

-The experimental results in Figure \ref{fig:curvature} validate our theoretical analysis in three aspects.
-First, under low curvature (proportion $\leq 0.3$), all methods achieve strong performance with BetaShapley obtaining a mean accuracy of $0.706$, followed by Banzhaf ($0.720$) and Shapley ($0.738$).
-This aligns with the $(1-c)^2$ approximation guarantee from Theorem \ref{thm:submodular} when $c$ is small.
-Second, as curvature increases (proportion $\geq 0.5$), we observe significant performance degradation across all methods, with mean accuracies dropping to approximately $0.59$ at proportion $1.0$.
-This deterioration empirically confirms the quadratic decay in our theoretical bound as $c$ approaches $1$.
-Third, the convergence in performance between different methods at high curvature validates our analysis that all game-theoretic approaches face similar fundamental limitations under strong substitution effects.
+The experimental results are consistent with our theoretical analysis in three aspects.
+First, under low substitutability (proportion $\leq 0.3$), all methods achieve strong performance with BetaShapley obtaining a mean accuracy of $0.706$, Banzhaf ($0.720$) and Shapley ($0.738$).
+This aligns with the $(1-c)^2$ approximation guarantee from Theorem \ref{thm:submodular} when the curvature proxy is small.
+Second, as substitutability increases (proportion $\geq 0.5$), we observe significant performance degradation across all methods, with mean accuracies dropping to approximately $0.59$ at proportion $1.0$.
+This deterioration is consistent with the quadratic decay in our theoretical bound as curvature approaches $1$.
+Third, the convergence in performance between different methods at high substitutability is consistent with our analysis that all game-theoretic approaches face similar fundamental limitations under strong substitution effects.

+These results are \textbf{consistent with} Theorem~\ref{thm:submodular}'s prediction that higher substitutability (which we use as a curvature proxy) worsens the performance of marginal-average, myopic value rankings, though we do not claim to directly estimate the true curvature $c$ of the learned utility.